NetherGamesMC/support/docs/map-rotations.md

 * **Rotation 4:** November 10th to December 9th
 * **Rotation 4 + Winter Holiday Maps:** December 10th to January 9th

 The map rotation is a system NetherGames has in place to keep maps fresh and different.
-This is a list of all currently rotated maps for all gamemodes in the program.
+This is a list of all currently active maps for all gamemodes across the network.

 ## Quick access